maxwellmatthis/cellular-automaton-traffic-simulation/README.md

       --monitor <MONITOR>
           The indexes of the cells that are to be monitored.
 (Note: Although all cells are always monitored, only the cells you specify here will be included in the simulation metrics at the end on the simulation.) [default: 0]
   -v, --verbose
+          Whether to print the states of the road to stdout -a, --animate
-          Whether to print the current road state to stdout -i, --image
+          Whether to print the states of the road to stdout using color and overwriting for greater viewing pleasure.
+This option trumps the `verbose` option
+  -i, --image
           Whether to create a visualization image of the simulation -o, --out-path <OUT_PATH>